The 10 Most Common Animals That Represent Death

 ©iStock.com/PK Visual Journeys

 There are around 18,500 butterfly species worldwide.
 In Irish culture, butterflies represent the trapped souls of the dead.
 In another instance, butterflies are a forewarning of death in the Philippines.
-They may also represent the souls of a relative or loved one that has recently passed away.
+They may also represent the souls of a relative or loved one who has recently passed away.
 Besides, the transformation from earthbound caterpillars to butterflies is believed to be the embodiment of humans becoming spirits after death.

 4. Crows